illinois-ceesd/emirge/README.md

 [![CI test](https://github.com/illinois-ceesd/emirge/workflows/CI%20test/badge.svg)](https://github.com/illinois-ceesd/emirge/actions?query=workflow%3A%22CI+test%22+event%3Apush)

-Emirge is a repository with some tools that captures a set of dependencies for [mirgecom](https://github.com/illinois-ceesd/mirgecom).
+Emirge is a repository with some tools that captures a set of dependencies for [mirgecom](https://github.com/illinois-ceesd/mirgecom), as well as mirgecom itself.

-These dependencies are:
+The mirgecom dependencies that emirge installs are:

 1. Miniforge/Conda and conda packages (e.g., pocl)
 2. Pip packages (e.g., pyopencl)

 # Installation

-In most cases, running `./install.sh` should be sufficient to install all dependencies for emirge and mirgecom.
+In most cases, running `./install.sh` should be sufficient to install all packages and their dependencies.

 `./install.sh` takes several arguments:
 - `--install-prefix=DIR`: Install mirgecom and git pip packages to `DIR` instead of the default (./).